 Singapore General Hospital (SGH), a member of the

 Take these steps for a healthy diabetes diet

 A balanced diet is key.
 Fill half your plate with fruits and vegetables, a quarter with starchy carbohydrates and another quarter with protein or dairy products.

 Your total caloric intake matters!
-Opt for healthier cooking methods and cut back on the use of fats and oils.
+Opt for healthier cooking methods such as steaming or grilling instead of frying, and cut back on the use of fats and oils.

 Count your carbohydrate intake to prevent from eating beyond your carbohydrate targets.

 Choose wholegrain starchy foods such as brown rice, chapatti, oats and wholegrain cereal and noodles/pasta made of wholewheat as they are high in fibre and will allow glucose to be released into the blood stream at a slower rate, resulting in better blood glucose profiles.

 Keep foods whole e.g. choose wholegrain over white rice and whole fruit over fruit juice.
 Whole fruits contain fibre which makes you feel full longer and result in a more stable blood glucose profile.